fortinetdev/terraform-provider-fortios/website/docs/d/fortios_systemsnmp_sysinfo.html.markdown

 * `trap_high_cpu_threshold` - CPU usage when trap is sent.
 * `trap_low_memory_threshold` - Memory usage when trap is sent.
 * `trap_log_full_threshold` - Log disk usage when trap is sent.
+* `append_index` - Enable/disable allowance of appending VDOM or interface index in some RFC tables.
 * `trap_free_memory_threshold` - Free memory usage when trap is sent.
 * `trap_freeable_memory_threshold` - Freeable memory usage when trap is sent.